VorakornLeechavanan/nosql_exercises_65_2/README.md

 The MongoDB database will be more appropriate because the video games need to collect player's information and other details, so it requires a large and flexible database <br />

 **- Finance** <br />
 The Relational Model will be more appropriate because the database needs to be able to collect an enormous size of accounts, customers and financial evidence.
-Furthermore, the transaction needs to be implemented accurately to ensure that no errors are happened <br />
+Furthermore, the relational model can cope with the transaction which needs to be implemented accurately to ensure that no errors are happened  <br />

 # Question 3